erikandersson96/portfolio-project-three/README.md

 ![Screenshot bug 2](/assets/images/bug2.png)

 **Solution Bug 2:**
 First I tried to write a whole loop that was going to sort the leaderboard for me so I could get the correct order for the user who was number one and the third for the user who was number three in the ranking.
-But after speaking to my mentor, Benjamin suggested me to search for `GSPREAD documentation` and the sort method.
+But after speaking to my mentor, [Benjamin](https://github.com/BAK2K3) (link) suggested me to search for `GSPREAD documentation` and the sort method.
 And I found in that documentation the `sort()` method.
 Instead of trying to reinvent the wheel I just had to use the sort() method.
 Here is a link to the [sort()](https://docs.gspread.org/en/latest/api.html?highlight=sort#gspread.worksheet.Worksheet.sort) method for GSPREAD.

 ### Validation